-Although there was some lingering summery weather in late September, we are definitely into autumn in October.
+Although there can be some lingering summery weather in late September, we are definitely into autumn in October.
 Even so, you may still see the odd butterfly on warmer days; these are likely to be species such as Peacock that over-winter as adults and will be the first to appear in spring.
 Unfortunately, this is 5-6 months away, so enjoy them while you can.
+There are also still some late dragonflies around, in fact i saw a few darters there on Sunday.

 Most of the summer migrant birds have now left and we can look forward to the arrival of the winter visitor birds.
 Usually, the first are flocks of Redwing, which often arrive during the night but can be detected by their thin, high whistle.
 Often they can arrive in large numbers that are very hungry and can strip berry bearing trees such as hawthorn in a few hours.